Get

 In the last few weeks of the pregnancy, you may notice your dog starting to “nest,” or seeking out a safe place to have her puppies.
 She may move bedding around or shred materials.

 Note that dogs can also experience a phantom pregnancy (also known as a false pregnancy or pseudopregnancy), where they display a few of the signs of pregnancy but are not actually pregnant.
 Your dog may have swollen nipples and mammary glands, show nesting behavior, and even produce milk, but she is not carrying any pups.
 For most dogs with mild false pregnancy signs, no treatment is needed.
-However, if your dog is obviously unwell or the behavioral changes are severe, consult with your vet.
+However, if your dog is obviously unwell or the behavioral changes are severe, consult with a vet.

 Dogster_Website dividers_v1_Jan 18 2024-03